muratk5n/thirdwave/en/README.md

 and says the demand from EU is there, they want tons of this stuff.
 Where there is demand, there will be supply.. so PE is building tech for it.
-Enter the snowball effect; seeing supply, products will arrive, which will create more demand.
+Enter the snowball effect; seeing supply, products will arrive, which will create more supply.
 Only policy could start that chain, bidness could not do it on its own.